 That’s partly because wine gadgets are not one-size-fits-all.
 Depending on what types of varietals you enjoy and how frequently you drink wine, a tool that might be a great investment for you could gather dust on someone else’s bar.
 It all depends on your preferences: Do you prefer bold, tannic red wines?
 Do you love a crisp, cold, white wine with dinner?
 Do you like to entertain and have multiple bottles open at once, or do you take several days to finish a bottle?

 We took a look at a dozen or so gadgets you’ve probably heard about to see whether they’re worth buying.
-Here’s what we found:
+Here are some wine gadgets that deserve a place in your bar:

 Decanters: Decanters are especially useful for mellowing out bold, young, tannic red wines, as well as for opening flavors in fuller-bodied aged wines.
 Those with a punted or raised center best facilitate vigorous swirling and introduce oxygen, thereby opening up a wine’s flavors.
 For reds with heavy sediment, first pouring into a decanter allows you to keep the sediment in the bottle and out of your glass.